 The FCA definition of market risks relates to a firm’s proprietary holdings.
 The firm does not invest on its own account, and credit risk is therefore not a consideration for Pillar 1.
 The market value of client portfolios may have an effect on revenue stream and this is considered under Pillar 2.
 For the firm’s discretionary service and advisory service, revenues are correlated to market values and a prolonged or sharp downturn on markets would materially affect the business.
 The management team are aware of this and are actively looking for new business streams, reviewing our current charging structure and reducing business costs.
 Ultimately, if these conditions persisted and our capital depleted, our holding company would inject fresh capital to the business.

-The operational risk calculation is not required for a BIPRU Limited Licence firm (BIPRU 6.1.1R).
 The firm operates segregation of its duties to the best of its ability given the size of the headcount.
 The firm has external auditors and also employs the services of a compliance consultant.
 There is regular dialogue between all staff in the open plan office and any issues are brought to management’s attention as appropriate.
 The firm’s operational affairs are managed in a professional and appropriate manner given the size and nature of its business.
 As such, the firm is of the view that the internal operational risk is at an acceptable level and should not give rise to any additional ICAAP capital requirement.

 Firm name: Acumen Financial Planning Limited